int128/gradle-ssh-plugin/README.md

   * `remote` - Remote host of current session.
 (Read only)

 Specification of the closure is defined in [interface OperationHandler](gradle-ssh-plugin/blob/master/src/main/groovy/org/hidetake/gradle/ssh/api/OperationHandler.groovy).
+Note that the closure will be called in **execution** phase on Gradle.

 Above operations accepts option arguments.
 For instance, adding `pty: true` makes the channel to request PTY allocation (to execute sudo).